-George Washington Memorial Park, commonly known as the Jackson "Town Square", is the cultural, civic, and mercantile heart of the Town of Jackson.
-Dedicated as a park in 1934, the four main entrances at each of its corners are notably adorned with large arches made from elk antler sheds collected from the nearby National Elk Refuge.
-The first antler arch was built in 1953, and each arch is torn down and rebuilt periodically.
-The center of the park contains a stone memorial to famous mountain man explorer John Colter.
+Jackson's Town Square, formally named George Washington Memorial Park, is the cultural, civic, and business heart of our community.
+Dedicated as a park in 1934, each corner hosts arches made from elk antlers collected from the nearby Elk Refuge.
+The first antler arch was built in 1953, and each arch is disassembled and recreated periodically.
+The center of the park contains a stone memorial honoring local veterans.

 Attractions, Events, & Tours

 The Town Square is surrounded by local businesses of all kinds including restaurants, art galleries, and retail shops.
 During the summer months, people often enjoy a riding a stagecoach around the park.

 The Jackson Hole Historical Society & Museum guides free walking tours of Jackson during the summer months.
 In the Winter, the Town Square is home to an ice-skating rink, and the arches are adorned with lights for the holiday season.
 Throughout the year, Town Square is vibrant with activity, hosting rallies, memorials, an easter egg hunt, and a variety of lively events.